 Yesha Callahan was born in a little basket, near a wooden shack and her parents claim three wise men were sent to bring her gifts.
-Over the last several years, Yesha has moved from being a writer on her own website, to amassing over 10 million unique pages views in 2014-2015 on The Root covering everything #BlackTwitter, culture and entertainment.
+Over the last several years, Yesha has moved from being a writer on her own website, to amassing over 25 million unique pages views between 2014-2015 on The Root covering everything #BlackTwitter, culture and entertainment.

 With her writing, Yesha has built a following on Twitter and Facebook, as well added to the branding of the site through numerous media appearances.
 Whether she’s discussing Blue Ivy’s natural hair on CNN or Health Care Reform on TVOne, Yesha has proven that she’s not afraid to tackle issues from pop culture to politics.
 Aside from entertainment and culture, Yesha has delved into stories that range from parenting to entrepreneurship in the black community, proving that she’s not a one-trick pony when it comes to writing.